 Set on the Greek island of Kalokairi, Mamma Mia joins 20 year-old Sophie as she’s gearing up for marriage.
 Desperate for her father to walk her down the aisle, she first has to find out who he is.
 After digging around in her mother’s old diary, she identifies three potential candidates – each an old flame (“Honey Honey”) – and so invites them all along without telling her mother.

-Donna, meanwhile, is getting ready with her best girlfriends when, one by one, the three men waltz back into her life: Sam, an American architect; Bill, a British banker and Bill – writer, adventurer, Aussie.
+Donna, meanwhile, is getting ready with her best girlfriends when, one by one, the three men waltz back into her life: Sam, an American architect; Bill, a British banker and Harry, an Aussie writer and adventurer.
 Each comes as a surprise: “Mamma Mia,” sings Donna.
 Not even she knows who Sophie’s father is.

 It sets up a tangled emotional second half, as old resentments resurface and old flames rekindle, and ABBA’s best tunes take on new meanings.
 Knowing Me Knowing You becomes a song about reconnections, and The Winner Takes It All, one about regrets.
 Sophie’s secret plan sends her fiancé, Sky, into a fury and, finally, Donna agrees to walk her daughter down the aisle.
 When the wedding gets started, however, it doesn’t all go to plan.